DecentralizeJustice/GWDesk/setupAxioms.md

   a.
 Number of needed sigs never greater than hardwareKeys
   b.
 Number of needed sigs below softwareKeys + 1
 2. Non key desktop required
-3. Never recommend depending on one device
+3. Never depend on one device